Hamza-Abdullah/huddersfield_python/README.md

 # huddersfield_python
-Repository of Python code while studying at the University of Huddersfield.
+Repository of Python code for Year 1, while studying at the University of Huddersfield.